kunalomgoel/kunalomgoel.github.io/Projects.md

 ---
 layout: page
-title: About
+title: Projects
 ---

 <p class="message">
   Hey there!
-This page is included as an example.
-Feel free to customize it for your own use upon downloading.
-Carry on!
+This is a simple test to see if I can create a page without too much effort.
+Thanks!

 </p>

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).